Bolivia Gold - Golden Hill

-Golden Hill Property is located in the underexplored, pre-cambrian Bolivian Shied, Bolivia.
+Golden Hill Property is located in the underexplored Precambrian Shield, Bolivia.
 Golden Hill is located on a crustal scale structure which hosts at least six other significant gold occurrences and deposits, at the juxtaposition of several different lithologies, including meta-volcanics with abundant iron-rich ferromagnesian minerals.
 From a regional perspective and comparison with other greenstone belts worldwide, Golden Hill is an attractive project.

 Pro-Mining Community and Fully Permitted

 The local community is pro-mining and in favor of project development.
 The community is currently providing support workers to assist with Mantaro's field work.
 The property is fully permitted for both drilling and mining with no community agreement needed to advance the project.

 Easy Access with Established Camp

 Golden Hill is located 15 kilometers directly to the east of the Historic mining town of San Ramon — 140 km Northeast of Santa Cruz, Bolivia’s second largest city, for a travel time of approximately 3.5 hours via paved highway.
 The area is typical of sub Amazonian terrain with year round operating capability.
 Access throughout much of the concession is good.
 The property includes an operational 50 t/d gravity circuit processing plant and a well maintained fully functional exploration/mining camp, which includes an office, canteen, mechanical workshop and dormitories with capacity for around 20 workers.

 Permitted to Mine and Drill